<< <%SKIN-STRTRANS-SYNTOC%> >>

 You may receive an error message if a Save As fails.
 Unfortunately the program is not able to determine why it failed, so the error message mentions a few possibilities.

-The most likely possibility is if you selected to save the file in a directory to which non-administrative users in Windows Vista or Windows 7, 8 or later don't have write access, such as a directory under C:\Program Files.
+The most likely possibility is if you selected to save the file in a directory to which non-administrative users in Windows Vista or later versions don't have write access, such as a directory under C:\Program Files.

 Save As versus Save PDF